About Us

 Fun Facts

 In September 1978, the White Roses were founded as a little sister organization of the Michigan Tech chapter of Sigma Tau Gamma National Fraternity.
 Ten years later, Sigma Tau Gamma National voted to dissolve all little sister organizations affiliated with the Fraternity.
 The White Roses of Michigan Tech chose to continue their sisterhood by forming their own local women's fraternity, Phi Delta Chi.
-Phi Delta Chi was founded on March 6, 1989 by 20 outstanding women.
+Phi Delta Chi was founded on March 6, 1989 by twenty outstanding women.
 These women were later joined by some of the members of Sig Pi's Sweethearts program when that was also disbanded.
 We are currently the youngest women's fraternity on campus.

 History